OanaGaskey/Advanced-Lane-Detection/README.md

 right_lane_inds.append(good_right_inds)
 ```

 All these pixels are put together in a list of their x and y coordinates.
-This is done symmetrically on the left line respectively on the right line. leftx, lefty, rightx, righty pixels positions are returned from the function and afterwards a second degree polynomial is fitted on each left and right side to find the best line fit of the selected pixels.
+This is done symmetrically on both lane lines. `leftx`, `lefty`, `rightx`, `righty` pixel positions are returned from the function and afterwards, a second-degree polynomial is fitted on each left and right side to find the best line fit of the selected pixels.

 ```
 # Fit a second order polynomial to each with np.polyfit() ###